daisynyj/DataIntensive/project0.md

 LogicBlox:
 The two key elements of LogicBlox technology are its query language (LogiQL) and its high performance smart database engine.
 LogiQL empowers users to express sophisticated high-fidelity models in a unified and declarative way, and the smart database optimizes and evaluates the model to find the right answers fast.
 LogiQL is designed to be expressive and practical, with only a few simple language constructs.
 LogiQL is used to build applications that combine transactional, analytical, graph, probabilistic, and mathematical programming.
 LogiQL makes possible new classes of hybrid applications that are hard or impossible to build on a traditional tech stack that requires a hairball of multiple programming languages and databases.
-The LogicBlox database is designed to handle a wide variety of queries and concurrent data access patterns needed for today°Øs smart applications.
+The LogicBlox database is designed to handle a wide variety of queries and concurrent data access patterns needed for today‚Äôs smart applications.
 It has following features:
 Query Optimization, query Evaluation, incremental view maintenance, concurrent transaction management, smarter Predictive Analytics and integrated optimization.
 Reference:
 http://www.logicblox.com/technology.html